-- a. there is no reasonable prospect of the site being re-used for employment purposes over the plan period; and - b. the proposed use is compatible with the surrounding uses; and - c. it can be demonstrated to the Council's satisfaction that the alternative uses are employment-generating uses appropriate to the location with no reasonable prospect of locating elsewhere within the Borough; or - d. it can be demonstrated to the Council's satisfaction that the proposed use is ancillary to and supports existing employment uses; or - e. the site has been allocated for an alternative use in the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document.
+- a. f. there is no reasonable prospect of the site being re-used for employment purposes over the plan period; and or - g. the proposed use is residential and it can be acceptably accommodated, would make more effective use of the site and would not harm the economic development strategy of the plan; and - h. in relation to f. and g., b.the proposed use is compatible with the surrounding uses and is an appropriate use for the site. ; and c. it can be demonstrated to the Council's satisfaction that the alternative uses are employmentgenerating uses appropriate to the location with no reasonable prospect of locating elsewhere within the Borough; or d. it can be demonstrated to the Council's satisfaction that the proposed use is ancillary to and supports existing employment uses; or e. the site has been allocated for an alternative use in the Site Allocations and Policies (incorporating IP-One Area Action Plan) development plan document.